PAC Learning

 Independent and Identically Distributed Data

 That the sampled data in independent and identically distributed (typically referred to as i.i.d).
 In real world data, this may not be the case; if the algorithm is being trained on streamed data, it typically cannot be considered independent draws.
+As a more practical example, suppose our training data was patient visits to a doctors office, in chronological order.
+This data would have some sort of seasonality to it - the visits in the winter would typically involve fevers and respiratory problems, while the visits in the summer would involve more sports-related accidents.
+This would violate the i.i.d. assumption because we wouldn’t be able to know that the training points we had seen would have bearing on the training points we were going to see in the future.
 This assumption was used in our probability bounds.

 In this version of the game, the i.i.d. assumption is violated by placing some linear drift on the data.
 As we get new points, they move linearly in a certain direction.